 One such challenge is understanding the role of gender, equity and inclusion in participatory research approaches.
 However, recent evidence related to the management of coastal and marine ecosystems suggest gender diversity, equity and inclusion in participatory approaches are key correlates of successful participatory research.
 Thus, the overarching goal of this project will be to empirically understand the role and importance of gender, equity and inclusion for facilitating meaningful participatory research approaches, and the ways in which gender considerations can be improved and more effectively managed to enhance ocean sustainability.
 The project will take a case study approach (most likely on coral reef ecosystems), and use both quantitative and qualitative research methods.

 The successful applicant will have a passion for environmental sustainability, particularly within marine settings.
-They will have a background in a relevant discipline (e.g. environmental science, marine social science, natural resource management, environmental psychology, science communication, etc.), strong interpersonal skills, strong writing skills, and be able to work effectively as part of a small team and also independently.
+They will have a background in a relevant discipline (e.g. environmental science, marine social science, natural resource management, environmental psychology, science communication, etc.) and knowledge of social science research methods.
+They will also possess strong interpersonal skills, strong writing skills, and be able to work effectively as part of a small team and also independently.
 The project will require travel for fieldwork, so a willingness to travel is also required.